aarushdua2004/Exponential-Tree/Exponential--Trees-main/README.md

 * The first number of the file is the number of integers in the file.
 * The next is the N integers, that are taken as inputs and will be inserted in the trees.
 ## Output
-The output gives the CPU run-time to sort the integers by Exponential tree, Binary Tree and using Quick Sort algorithm.
+The output gives the CPU run-time to sort the integers by Exponential tree, Binary Tree and using Merge Sort algorithm.
-The time taken by Exponential Tree Sorting and Quick Sort should be nearly same for smaller values of N.
+The time taken by Exponential Tree Sorting and Merge Sort should be nearly same for smaller values of N.
 The run-time for Binary tree is always greater than the rest.